 The ultimate in Winelands luxury

 Good time to visit

 The Winelands are a wonderful year-round destination and enjoys a mild Mediterranean climate, somewhat like the South of France, which is what makes the area perfect for grape-growing.
 Summer is the reverse of the Northern hemisphere.
 The best season visit is September to March when it is hot, sunny and dry.
 From April to August it cools down with some rain.

-To start planning your vacation to Delaire Graff Estate or take a look at our itineraries to The Winelands
+Call us on to start planning your vacation to Delaire Graff Estate or take a look at our itineraries to The Winelands

 Delaire Graff is perched on the magnificent Helshoogte Mountain Pass, between Stellenbosch and Franschhoek.
 This boutique hotel has 16 exceptional lodge cottages, spectacular views and exquisite art, food and wine from its extensive wine cellar.